I. U.S. Resources

 Scrip Intelligence covers pharmaceutical business news including M&A, IPOs, deals, executives, lawsuits, as well as new drugs and clinical trials.

 New FDA drug approvals are reported in Pharmaceutical Approvals Monthly and Scrip Intelligence.

 Patents: You can look up the patents protecting a specific drug in the Orange Book.
 Search for the drug name, pull up the record, then click on the "Patents and Exclusivity" link.

 Safety & Recalls: To check on a drug's safety record in the U.S., check the FDA's Index to Drug-Specific Information, Recalls, Market Withdrawals, & Safety Alerts and the FDAble Search for Drug Adverse Events.
 Also check the private AdverseEvents database.

 Sales figures: Public companies report sales of the major drugs in their annual reports (10-Ks, 20-Fs, etc.).
+More detailed information may be available in Market Research reports.
 Each Spring the periodical Drug Topics runs an annual list of the "Top 200" U.S. brand name and generic drugs by sales and by units in a number of markets (retail sales, hospitals, etc.).
 Sales figures are also published in Chain Drug Review, Drug Week and Drug Store News.
 Additional sources for information include news databases, analyst reports and annual reports by leading pharmaceutical companies.

 See also the separate entry for Market Share.